gmontamat/gentun/README.md

 ga.run(10)
 ```

+Note that in Genetic Algorithms, the *fitness* of an individual is supposed to be maximized.
+By default in this
+framework, the fittest individual of the *Population* class is the one with lowest fitness value (so as to minimize
+RMSE or log loss for example).
+To make the class more flexible, you can pass the argument **minimize=False** to override
+this behaviour.

 ## Custom individuals and grid search

 It's usually convenient to initialize the genetic algorithm with some known individuals instead of a random population.